Vietnam.vn - Nền tảng quảng bá Việt Nam

 "They are usually solid at room temperature, so they are called solid fats.
 Some baked and fried foods also contain high levels of saturated fat," said Dr. Dung, adding that the American Heart Association recommends choosing a diet that limits 5-6% of calories from saturated fat.
 For example, a person needs about 2,000 calories a day, of which no more than 120 calories come from saturated fat, which is about 13 grams of saturated fat per day.

-Unsaturated fats can help lower bad cholesterol and triglyceride levels, and provide essential nutrients for the body.
-Therefore, it is important to balance calorie intake with calorie expenditure to achieve and maintain a healthy weight.
+Unsaturated fats can help lower bad cholesterol and triglyceride levels, while also providing essential nutrients to the body.
+Therefore, it's necessary to balance calorie intake with calorie expenditure to achieve and maintain a healthy weight.
 Choose whole grains, lean and plant-based proteins, and a variety of fruits and vegetables.

 Eating more fish helps limit saturated fat.
 Photo: Istock